sandrajohn2/Google_Data_Analytics_Case_Study/README.md

 #### *BUSINESS TASK: Analyze non-Bellabeat smart device data to discover potential growth opportunities and tactical marketing strategies for Bellabeat.* ####

 Key Stakeholders:
-- Urška Srśen: Cofounder and Chief Creative Officer
+- Urška Sršen: Cofounder and Chief Creative Officer
-- Sando Mur: Cofounder and Mathematician; key member of executive team
+- Sando Mur: Cofounder and Mathematician; key member of the executive team
-- Bellabeat marketing analytics team
+- Bellabeat Marketing Analytics Team

 #

 ## 2. Prepare
 Data Source - Fitbit Fitness Tracker Data: https://www.kaggle.com/datasets/arashnic/fitbit

-This dataset has 18 CSV.
+This dataset includes 18 CSV files.
 Thirty Fitbit users consented to the submission of personal tracker data through a survey from Amazon Mechanical Turk between March 2016 - May 2016.

 This data follows ROCCC:
 - Reliability: The data was collected through a reliable source, Amazon Mechanical Turk, who used data from 30 individuals who consented to the utilization of their information.
-- Original: This information is from first-party data through data straight from the FitBit users
+- Original: This information is from first-party data through data straight from FitBit users
-- Comprehensive: All 18 CSV include information such as minute-level output for physical activity, heart rate, and sleep monitoring
+- Comprehensive: All 18 CSV files include information such as minute-level output for physical activity, heart rate, and sleep monitoring
 - Current: The data is from 2016, so it is not current and information may be outdated
-- Cited: Kaggle page, Zenodo DOI
+- Cited: Data is available on Kaggle, with an associated Zenodo DOI

 However, there are many limitations to this dataset
 - The data is gathered from volunteers, which can create selection bias in the data rather than gathering information from a random sample